New Programme starting September 2017

 Core language module:

-- Russian II (for post A-level entrants or students who have completed the preliminary year) / Russian II N (for native speakers of Russian)
+- Russian II (for post A-level entrants or students) / Russian II N (for native speakers of Russian)

 Film options include:

 - Directing Fiction

 - Scriptwriting: Adaptation and Original Script